 2. Place "siendo" straight after estar. (está siendo)

-3. Use the participle form of the gerund in the active sentence. (observando → observado) The participle must agree in gender and number with the subject. (gato/observado)
+3. Use the past participle form of the present participle in the active sentence. (observando → observado) The past participle must agree in gender and number with the subject. (gato/observado)

 4. Use "por" to make the subject from the active sentence the agent (the sujeto agente). (por el perro)

 El perro estaba observando al gato. (active - imperfect progressive tense) →

 El gato estaba siendo observado por el perro.The cat was being observed by the dog.